cetz-package/cetz/src/draw/grouping.typ

   },)
 }

-/// An advanced element that allows you to modify the current canvas context.
+/// An advanced element that allows you to modify the current canvas {{context}}.
-///
-/// A context object holds the canvas' state, such as the element dictionary,
-/// the current transformation matrix, group and canvas unit length.
-The following
-/// fields are considered stable:
-/// - length (length): Length of one canvas unit as typst length
-/// - transform (matrix): Current 4x4 transformation matrix
-/// - debug (bool): True if the canvas' debug flag is set
-///
 /// Note: The transformation matrix (`transform`) is rounded after calling the `callback` function and therefore might be not exactly the matrix specified.
 This is due to rounding errors and should not cause any problems.
 ///
 /// ```typc example